brookshelley/brookshelley.github.com/content/posts/2020-03-25-home-with-the-boy.md

 ---
 type: posts
-title: "Home with the boy"
+title: Home with the boy
 date: 2020-03-25
 description: back from Japan
 tags: